Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Introduction

 Fortunately, measurements of $H_0$ with GW sources are still possible despite the lack of EM counterparts.
 The statistical or dark-siren method \citep{Schutz:1986gp, gair_hitchhikers_2023, Gray:2021thesis, Gray:2019ksv} identifies potential host galaxies of CBCs by combining the GW sky localization with galaxy redshifts from existing spectroscopic or photometric catalogs \citep[e.g.,][]{Dalya:2018cnd,Dalya:2021ewn}.
 In this approach, all galaxies consistent with the GW localization are weighted by their probability of hosting the merger, and the resulting redshift distribution is combined with the GW-inferred luminosity distance to obtain a posterior on $H_0$.
 One advantage of this approach is that rapid EM follow-up is not required; galaxy redshifts can be obtained well-after the time of the event.

 Another approach—the spectral-siren method—uses population-level features in the \emph{source-frame mass distribution} of compact binaries \citep{Taylor:2012db, Mastrogiovanni:2021wsd, Ezquiaga:2022zkx}.
 Here “source-frame mass’’ refers to the true physical masses of the binary components, before cosmological redshift stretches the GW frequency and causes the \emph{detector-frame masses} to appear larger.
-Because GW detectors measure only redshifted masses, a mass–redshift degeneracy arises: a distant system with lower intrinsic masses can mimic a nearby system with higher mass components.
+Because GW detectors measure only redshifted masses, a mass–redshift degeneracy arises: a distant system with larger intrinsic masses can mimic a nearby system with smaller masses.
 Population-level modeling of the intrinsic mass distribution can partially break this degeneracy and thereby constrain $H_0$.
-Other methods that use GW observations to infer the Hubble constant include the stochastic-siren technique \citep{Cousins:2025bas}, and the cross-correlation of GW sources with the large-scale distribution of galaxies \citep{Namikawa:2015prh, Mukherjee:2019wcg,Mukherjee:2020hyn,Bera:2020jhx, Mukherjee:2022afz,Afroz:2024joi}.
+Other methods that use GW observations to infer the Hubble constant include the stochastic-siren technique \citep{Cousins:2025bas}, the love siren method \citep{Messenger:2011gi,Chatterjee:2021xrm,Dhani:2022ulg}, and the cross-correlation of GW sources with the large-scale distribution of galaxies \citep{Namikawa:2015prh, Mukherjee:2019wcg,Mukherjee:2020hyn,Bera:2020jhx, Mukherjee:2022afz,Afroz:2024joi,Ghosh:2023ksl,Ghosh:2025qwc}.

-In this paper, we focus on two subclasses of dark sirens: (1) \textit{golden dark sirens} \citep{Borhanian:2020vyr,Gupta:2022fwd,Chen:2025qsl}, for which only a single cataloged galaxy is a plausible host, and (2) \textit{silver dark sirens}, for which multiple galaxies within a redshift catalog could potentially host the source.
+In this paper, we focus on two subclasses of dark sirens: (1) \textit{golden dark sirens} \citep{Borhanian:2020vyr,Gupta:2022fwd,Chen:2025qsl,Zhan:2025jqg}, for which only a single cataloged galaxy is a plausible host, and (2) \textit{silver dark sirens}, for which multiple galaxies within a redshift catalog could potentially host the source.
 For the purpose of planning for EM observations, we adopt a practical observational classification: any GW event with a 90\% credible sky area smaller than $0.1~\mathrm{deg}^2$ is designated as a \textit{golden} dark siren, while those with a 90\% area below $1~\mathrm{deg}^2$ are classified as \textit{silver} dark sirens.
 The advantage of these designations is that the classification is based on the GWs themselves, as the true number of potential host galaxies is unknown until dedicated follow-up observations are performed.